zoltan-nz/web_api/README.md

 Twitter - Facebook - Google Plus API implementation with PHP
 ===========================

-Simple_Api_App is a test implementation of the most important social network apis.
+This app is a test implementation of the most important social network APIs.

 Working website is here: www.marketingforgambling.com

+### Installation

+1. You should have at least php v5.3
+2. Make a copy in your local folder.
+User git clone or just download in zip package.
+3. Setup secret_tokens.php (You have to create apps in Twitter, Facebook, Google+.) - Never share your secret tokens on GitHub!

+(Facebook App url: http://localhost:8000 could be for your localhost testing...
+When you deploy your app, you have to change this url in your connected Facebook App settings.)

+4. Run your app:

+    php -S localhost:8000

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/szines/web_api/trend.png)](https://bitdeli.com/free "Bitdeli Badge")